yeonghoey/the-plain/_posts/2016-10-22-chrome-omnibox.md

 ![Guide1]({{ site.url }}/assets/omnibox-guide1.jpg)

-A window like following will show up:
+A window like the following will show up:
 ![Guide2]({{ site.url }}/assets/omnibox-guide2.jpg)